 Ogier's Jersey corporate law team has advised on the purchase of a £13 million Manchester city centre student housing project.

-Partner Sara Johns and senior associate Oliver Richardson led the team, who advised the Singapore-based bank on the Jersey law aspects of the transaction alongside Mills & Reeve LLP as lead English counsel and Shook Lin & Bok as lead Singapore counsel.
+Senior associate Oliver Richardson led the team, who advised the Singapore-based bank on the Jersey law aspects of the transaction alongside Mills & Reeve LLP as lead English counsel and Shook Lin & Bok as lead Singapore counsel.

 The team was instructed by a Singapore-based bank in relation to a GBP 13,090,000 facility used to finance the acquisition of land and buildings at 121 Princess Street, Manchester.